fomightez/intermine-binder/README.md

 Technical Details
 -----------------

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
-See their site for more information about Binder.
+See their site or [here](https://github.com/fomightez/guide_to_intermine-binder) for more information about Binder.

 Chances are good that this repository I have set up is enough to get you started if you want to use Python and Intermine.
 The [`requirements.txt file`](https://github.com/fomightez/intermine-binder/blob/master/requirements.txt) has some of the main popular modules and you can always use `!pip install` followed by the module name in a cell within an active notebook to install additional modules into that session.
 Advanced users will most likely to set up their own Binder repository to specify certain modules to already be there upon launch.
 See [here](https://github.com/fomightez/guide_to_intermine-binder/blob/master/part_2.md#mybinderorgbinder-and-github) for more on adapting repositories to your needs.
 You may wish to start with a 'fork' of this one.